 Older models of cognition focused on planned activity.
 You start with something you want to achieve (a goal), then decide how you are going to achieve it (a plan), and finally do the things that are needed (execution).
 There are many very successful methods that use this approach.
-Two of the older and most well known in HCI are GOMS (goals, operators, methods and section) [[CM83]] and HTA (hierarchical task analysis) [[AD67,Sh95]].
-GOMS is focused on very low-level practiced tasks, such as correcting mistakes in typing, whereas HTA looks more at higher-level activity such as booking a hotel room.
-Making tea is somewhere at the intersection of both methods, but we will look at HTA as it is slightly easier to explain.??
+Two of the oldest and most well known in HCI are GOMS (goals, operators, methods and selection) [CM83] and HTA (hierarchical task analysis) [AD67;Sh95].
+GOMS is focused on very low-level practised tasks, such as correcting mistakes in typing, whereas HTA looks more at higher-level activity such as booking a hotel room.
+Making tea is somewhere at the intersection of the two, but we will focus on HTA as it is slightly easier to explain.??
 BOX on NYNEX GOMS analysis to show it can be useful too!

-HTA basically takes a goal and beaks it down into smaller and smaller sequences of actions (the tasks) that will achieve the goal.
+HTA basically takes a goal and breaks it down into smaller and smaller sequences of actions (the tasks) that will achieve the goal.
 The origins of hierarchical task analysis are in Taylorist time-and-motion studies for ’scientific management’ of workspaces, decomposing repetitive jobs into small units in the most ‘efficient’ way.
-Later, during the second world war new recruits had to be trained how to use relatively complex equipment, for example, stripping down a rifle.
-However, this needed to be done quickly in order to get them onto the battlefield, and in such a way that under pressure they could automatically do the right actions.
-Hierarchical task analysis provided a way to create training materials and documentation for this.
+Later, during the Second World War, new recruits had to be trained how to use relatively complex equipment, for example stripping down a rifle.
+Training needed to be done quickly in order to get them onto the battlefield, yet in such a way that under pressure they could automatically do the right actions.
+Hierarchical task analysis provided a way to create the necessary training materials and documentation.

-The task hierarchy tells you what steps you need to do, but in addition there is also a plan saying in what order to do the steps, for example, for task 4, the plan might be:
+The task hierarchy tells you what steps you need to do, and in addition there is a plan saying in what order to do the steps.
+For example, for task 4 the plan might be:

 You might have noticed that the world of task analysis is very close to an open-control system.
-It is not entirely so, as the plan for Task 4 includes some perception of the world “if milk not out”, but predominantly it is an inside-to-out flow of command and control.
-It assumes that we keep careful track of what we are doing in our heads and translate this into action in the world; but, if this were always the case, then why the near mistake with the grapefruit?
+Not entirely, since the plan for Task 4 includes some perception of the world (if milk not out of fridge), but predominantly it is a flow of command and control from inside to out.
+It assumes that we keep careful track in our heads of what we are doing and translate this into action in the world, but if this were always the case, why the near-mistake with the grapefruit?

 One explanation is that we simply make mistakes sometimes!
 However, not all mistakes are equally likely.
 One would be unlikely to pour milk onto the bare kitchen worktop or onto a plate of bacon and eggs.
-The milk on grapefruit is a form of capture error: the bowl containing the grapefruit might on other occasions hold cornflakes; when that is the case and you are standing in the kitchen with milk in your hand, having just got it out of the fridge, it would be quite appropriate to pour the milk into the bowl.
+The milk on the grapefruit is a form of capture error: the bowl containing the grapefruit might on other occasions hold cornflakes.
+When that is the case and you are standing in the kitchen with milk in your hand, having just got it out of the fridge, it is quite appropriate to pour the milk into the bowl.

-Staying close to the spirit of HTA we can imagine a plan for making tea that us more like:
+Staying close to the spirit of HTA we can imagine a plan for making tea that is more like:

-if milk not out do 4.1 when milk in hand do 4.2
+if milk not out of fridge do 4.1 when milk in hand do 4.2

 when milk in hand pour into bowl

-So when you have milk in your hand, what is the ‘correct’ thing to do; pour into a mug or pour into a bowl?
-One way is to remember what you are in the middle of doing, but the mistake suggests that actually the author’s actions were driven by the world, the fact that there is a mug on the worktop is saying “please fill me” … but so also does a cereal bowl.
-He was acting more in a stimulus–response fashion than one based on pre-planned actions.
+So when you have milk in your hand, what is the ‘correct’ thing to do, pour into a mug or pour into a bowl?
+One way is to remember what you are in the middle of doing, but the mistake suggests that actually Alan’s actions were driven by the environment.
+The mug on the worktop says ‘please fill me’, but so also does the cereal bowl.
+Alan was acting more in a stimulus–response fashion than one based on pre-planned actions.

-In fact cognitive scientists have their own version of this and in artificial intelligence new problems are often tackled using means–ends analysis.
-In this one starts off with a goal (e.g. make tea), which one starts to solve, but then gets blocked by some impasse (no milk), which then gives rise to a sub-goal (get milk from fridge).
-However, this does not capture the full range of half-planned, half-recognised activities we see in day to day life
+Cognitive scientists have developed their own responsive methods of problem-solving analysis where tasks can be adapted based on what is encountered in the environment.
+In artificial intelligence new problems are often tackled using means–ends analysis.
+Beginning with a goal (e.g. make tea), one starts to solve it, but becomes blocked by some impasse (no milk), which then gives rise to a sub-goal (get milk from fridge).
+However, this still does not capture the full range of half-planned, half-recognised activities we see in day-to-day life.

-In reality, we have many ways in which individual actions are strung together: some we are explicitly aware of doing others are implicit or sub-conscious, some involve internally-driven pre-planned or learnt actions, others are driven by the environment [[Fig 3.6]].
-From watching a user it is often hard to tell which is at work, and it is hard even to introspect as once we think about what we are doing we tend to change it!
-In fact this is why errors, like the grapefruit bowl, are so valuable as they often reveal what is going on below our level of awareness.
+In reality, we have many ways in which individual actions are strung together: some we are explicitly aware of doing, others are implicit or sub-conscious.
+Some involve internally driven pre-planned or learned actions, others are driven by the environment (fig. 5.10).
+It is often hard to tell which is at work by watching a user, and hard even when we introspect, since once we think about what we are doing we tend to change it!
+This is why errors like the grapefruit bowl are so valuable as they often reveal what is going on below our level of awareness.